-SITE OF GAMES -- The game sites will be determined by the CIAC Football Committee when the Committee meets on Friday, November 26 for the quarter-finals and on Wednesday, December 1 for the semi-finals.
+SITE OF GAMES -- The game sites for the semi-finals will be determined by the CIAC Football Committee on Wednesday, November 30.

-CANCELLATION -- Postponements after December 12 will not be possible.
-The Tournament Director and Football Committee Chairman will make the final decision to play or not to play.
+CANCELLATION -- Postponements after December 11 will not be possible.
+The Tournament Director, CIAC staff and Football Committee Chairman will make the final decision to play or not to play.